I have read lots, let's see...

 (both UK and US versions).
 I also tolerate competitive reality

-parental reasons I'm currently quite stuck on Disney Junior
+For parental reasons I'm currently quite stuck on junior channels:

-channel: Handy Manny, Curious George, Jack and the Pirates, you
+Handy Manny, Curious George, Jack and the Pirates, Peppa Pig, Dora

-know the drill.
-Some of them are not actually bad.
+the Explorer, you know the drill.
+Some of them are not actually

 * I consider Colin Mochrie one of the funniest